openstack/openstack-doc-tools/README.rst

  * New option --exceptions-file to pass list of files to ignore completely
  * Major improvements for automatic generation of option tables
+ * New tool openstack-auto-commands to document python command line clients

 0.3
 ---